Monday, 23 November 2015

 8.2: Theology of the whole people of God; the theology and rites of ordination; gender and ministry.

-Canon Patrick Comerford is Lecturer in Anglicanism, Liturgy and Church History, the Church of Ireland Theological Institute.
-This essay is an expanded version of a lecture on 17 November 2014 on Module TH 8824: Liturgy, Worship and Spirituality on the MTh course.
+(Revd Canon Professor) Patrick Comerford is Lecturer in Anglicanism, Liturgy and Church History, the Church of Ireland Theological Institute.
+This essay is an expanded version of a lecture on 23 November 2015 on Module TH 8824: Liturgy, Worship and Spirituality on the MTh course.